JeremySCook/JC-Pro-Macro-2/code/QMK/README.md

 ![image](schematic.png)

-Below are my notes on getting this to work so far.
+Below are some notes on getting this to work.
 I may continue on this path, but if you feel like experimenting, please be my guest!

 -----------------------------------------------------------